erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 searchspeedmax 	-> Search randimization in milliseconds.
 Highest number. autostart 	-> Start searching when the program starts executing.
 0=off 1=on. hidebrowser 	-> Hides the browser window.
-Can be useful if you hear clicking noises. mobilesearches 	-> How many times show this program do searches on Bing mobile? desktopsearches -> How many times show this program do searches on Bing desktop? autoclose 	-> After all accounts are done searching and the program finishes, should it close after 30 seconds?
+Can be useful if you hear clicking noises. mobilesearches 	-> How many times should this program do searches on Bing mobile? desktopsearches -> How many times should this program do searches on Bing desktop? autoclose 	-> After all accounts are done searching and the program finishes, should it close after 30 seconds?
 0=off 1=on. startminimized 	-> Start program minimized.
 Useful if program is setup on task scheduler. searchtype 	-> Bing search types. image,video,map,news,explore or normal.